Professional Development: The Arts Are Left Out

 And of course, we offer the semi-annual Connectivity STEAM Conference which is completely virtual as well.

-Online learning is definitely something that we can leverage for all areas, but especially the arts, as we look for more personalized, meaningful growth and networking opportunities.
+Online learning is definitely something we can leverage for all areas, especially the arts, as we look for more personalized, meaningful growth and networking opportunities.
 How do you leverage online learning to meet your needs?
 I’d love to hear about what virtual opportunities you are utilizing!